evkx/evkx.github.io/content/models/mercedes/eqe/EQE_300/_index.md

 You can choose between two types of headlights for the Mercedes-EQ EQE 300.
 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

-The Mercedes-EQ EQE 300 has several standard and optional driver assistance systems for better safety and comfort.
+The Mercedes-EQ EQE 300 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems